rznayeem/sky-view-client/README.md

 ## Features

-- User Agreement Application: Users can apply for an available apartment agreement.
-Each user can apply only once.
 - Dashboard Access: A personalized dashboard for each user role (User, Member, Admin) to manage respective functionalities.
 - Payment Management: Members can make their monthly rent payments through the dashboard.
-- Payment History: Members can view their entire payment history and use a search field to filter payments by month.
-- Agreement Management: Admins can accept or reject agreement requests from users.
-- Member Management: Admins can delete members from the system through the manage members section.
+- Agreement & Member Management: Admins can accept or reject agreement requests from users delete members from the system through the manage members section.
-- Coupon Management: Admins can add and manage discount coupons in the manage coupon section.
-- Announcements: Admins can add important announcements through the manage announcement section.
-- User Roles: Clear distinction and functionalities for User, Member, and Admin roles on manage member section.
-- Responsive Design: The website is fully responsive and works seamlessly across different devices.

 ## Technologies Used